Health Equity and Point of Sale Tobacco Control Policy

 Example: Chicago, Illinois

 Chicago, Illinois became the first city to limit the sale of flavored tobacco products, including menthol cigarettes, within 500 feet of schools.
 The policy was passed in December 2013 with an effective date in July 2014, and was fully implemented in July 2016.
-Read the Public Health Law Center’s case study examining the groundwork, implementation, and lessons learned from the policy.
+Read the Public Health Law Center’s Chicago’s Regulation of Menthol Flavored Tobacco Products: A Case Study, examining the groundwork, implementation, and lessons learned from the policy.

 Health equity played a key role in driving the policy forward.
 Much of the success was driven by a community call to action facilitated by the Chicago Board of Health to find solutions to curb youth tobacco use.
 The Board of Health collaborated with Chicago residents and health supporters at town halls to gather community input for flavor restrictions at the POS.
 Recognizing the disproportionate impact of flavored tobacco, and especially menthol, among groups including LGBTQ youth and racial and ethnic minority individuals who smoke, the town halls were conducted in neighborhoods with members most affected by tobacco and menthol use.